Lara Clevenger

 To start off, beef ribs as the name states, are from a cow.
 These ribs are typically the ribs that come from a rib roast.
 These are the ribs labeled “beef ribs” in the grocery store.
 When you have a boneless ribeye, these are the bones that have been removed.

 Baby back ribs are pork and are from a pig, not a cow.
 These ribs tend to cook much quicker and are smaller than the beef ribs.
+If you love baby back ribs, check out my post where I teach you how to Instant Pot baby back ribs.

 You're gonna love this easy peazy, mouth-watering Instant Pot Ribs Recipe!
 These beef ribs are made in minutes not hours with the help from your pressure cooker!
 Great Low-Carb and Gluten-Free recipe!